 The ideal option is to get a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has many financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
 New AC equipment can be more efficient and give you superior comfort, helping to reduce your energy costs.

 You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
 While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
 You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.

 If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
 Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, which option works best for you.

 The good news

 While making the transition to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please reach us for a free, in-home consultation by filling out the form below.